Instruments Owned by Nippon Music Foundation

 “Wilhelmj”

-The name of this violin is derived from a German violinist August Wilhelmj (1845-1908), who has possessed it for about 30 years since 1866.
-This violin was his most favourite among many precious violins he owned.
+The name of this violin is derived from a German violinist August Wilhelmj (1845-1908), who possessed it for about 30 years from 1866.
+This violin was his favourite among many precious violins he owned.
 He parted with "Wilhelmj" in his fifties, as he made the decision to "quit when at my best".
+This instrument is a very handsome and typical example of Stradivari’s work, and has a good reputation for its tone quality.
+Wilhelmj is also well-known for "Air on the G string", his arrangement of one of J.S.Bach’s Orchestral works.

 “Wilhelmj”